 Students that would like to have files printed need to check the available times posted on the door located in CCS 151 (The Spark Lab) or contact Joanne at email@example.com

 Prices and Payments:

 - Digital Printing Price List

-- Printing can be paid ONLINE or in cash to Linda Falkingham in CCS 167 (invoice must be presented)
+- Printing can be paid ONLINE or in cash to Simmone Kessler in CCS 153 (invoice must be presented)